rlancaste/Astro-Dev/README.md

 ```
 ~/Projects/KStars-INDI-Mac-Dev/scripts/setup.sh
 ```
 6. Now either use the programs, or get set up to edit the software.
+See the sections below for more details on this.

 # Running the Individual Build Scripts
 It used to be required that you run setup.sh before doing anything else.
 This is no longer required.
 You can run any of the scripts in the [build](scripts/build) folder.